What Are Biologics?

 Psoriasis is an autoimmune condition in which symptoms called plaques develop on the skin due to inflammation in the body.
 This inflammation causes the body to produce an excess number of skin cells, which build up on the surface of the skin as plaques.

 Psoriasis is a chronic, life-long condition, but there are many medications available to help manage its symptoms.
-Therapeutic biologic drugs, or “biologics” are types of therapies that include bioengineered proteins that mimic functions found in specific human genes or cells1.
+Therapeutic biologic drugs, or “biologics” are types of therapies that include bioengineered proteins that mimic functions or block functions found in specific human genes or cells1.
 They have been used for more than a decade for treating people with moderate-to-severe psoriasis that does not respond well enough to topical treatments or other types of systemic medicines2.